 These are all great blowers.
-I would be happy to own any of the three blowers featured here.
+I would be happy to own any of the cordless blowers featured here.

 Greenworks is a top name in cordless electric outdoor tools, and their battery powered blowers do not disappoint.
 This 24-volt Brushless Axial Blower delivers up to 450 CFM of air flow at 110 MPH—enough for big cleanup jobs such as moving a mountain of leaves.

 The comfortable handle feels good in your hand, and the variable speed trigger has a “cruise control” setting for easy use.
 You get up to 30 minutes of run time on a fully charged battery.
 The concentrator nozzle makes cleaning debris in tight areas easy.
 The brushless motor provides two times the torque, quieter operation and extended motor life.

 As a bonus feature, the portable 24,000 mAh Power Bank with integrated USB charging can even charge other electronics including cell phones.
 You can bring it to the park or the beach to power your portable music player.
 The blower and the battery are covered by a 3-year warranty.
 The blower with charger and battery sells for under $150.

 The EGO Power 56-Volt cordless electric blower is an outstanding blower for the money.
 It’s quiet (65 decibels at full power) and powerful (530 CFM).
 The efficient brushless motor will run for up to 75 minutes on a full battery charge.